- Tools & Workshop >

 A miter box is a wonderfully simple, affordable tool that allows any DIYer to make accurate crosscuts in wood.
 Since these tools are hand-powered, they are quiet, and they’re light enough to be easily moved to any project location.
 An added benefit, the miter box minimizes and neatly contains sawdust, making it a viable sawing solution for those living in small apartments.

-What is a miter box?
 A miter box consists of two components: a hand saw whose teeth are set for crosscutting (cutting against the grain of the wood) and a “box” that is pre-fashioned with slots on both sides to help the woodworker make accurate angled cuts (typically 90° and 45°).
 A miter joint, the tool’s namesake, is made by fitting together two 45° cuts to form a right-angled corner.

 A miter box is a go-to for anyone less inclined to work with power tools, whether on account of space restrictions, safety concerns, or cost.
 You can buy a miter box for a fraction of what it costs to purchase its powered big brother, the benchtop compound miter saw.
 And comparatively, the miter box is much easier and safer to operate.

-Types of miter boxes.
 Historically, a carpenter or woodworker would create his own wood miter box to use in combination with his favorite saw.
 Today, miter boxes can be purchased in three basic designs.

 The molded plastic variety is readily available in hardware stores and home centers.
 Basic models can be had for as little as $12 or $15, with more advanced options maxing out around $25.
 These affordable tools can make quick work of simple, light-duty tasks, such as creating basic picture frames.